Kia Ceed: Pro_Cee'd GT and Cee'd GT

 Kia released the Pro_Cee'd GT in July 2013, while the 5-door Cee'd GT was released January 2014.
 The Pro_Cee'd GT is the company's first performance oriented car and the first European style "hot hatch" from a Korean manufacturer.
 It would act as a halo model for the rest of the range.
 It is also the first Kia sold in the UK with a turbo-charged petrol engine.

 The Pro_Cee'd GT uses a variant of the T-GDi Gamma engine.
 The engine in the Pro_Cee'd GT is the same as that used in the American market Hyundai Veloster Turbo, but different gear ratios and more aggressive suspension have been used.
 The torque has also been increased to 265 Nm; though, where the standard T-GDi engine has all of its torque available between 1750 and 4500 rpm, the engine as used in the Pro_Cee'd GT has been altered slightly, having its full torque available between 1750 and 4600 rpm.
 The engine propels the car from 0-60 mph (97 km/h) in 7.4 seconds, 0.4 seconds faster than the Veloster Turbo with the same engine (albeit a with a lower tune).
 The suspension in the GT has been modified over the standard Pro_Cee'd, giving a far more agile and sporting ride.

 A body kit has been fitted to give the car a more muscular stance.
 The rear bumper now includes a splitter and twin exhausts, whilst the front introduces a large air intake with red pinstripe, a gloss black grille with silver GT badge and distinctive LED "Ice Cube" daytime running lights—side skirts are also fitted.
-The car runs on 18" Alloy Wheels over the standard car's 17" wheels.
+The car runs on 18-inch Alloy Wheels over the standard car's 17-inch wheels.
 The interior gains red accents including an overstitched GT badge on the bottom of the steering wheel, as well as Leather and Suede Recaro sports racing bucket seats and TFT instrument dial, allowing the driver to switch between an analogue speedometer and digital readout with boost pressure and torque meters.

+Safety

 Third generation (CD; 2018)

 The third-generation Ceed was announced in February 2018 and revealed ahead of the 2018 Geneva Motor Show.
 The estate version was announced in March and officially revealed at the 2018 Geneva Motor Show.
 The production of the hatchback started in May 2018 and the car became available in June.
 The production of the estate version started in summer 2018.

+A 48 volt mild hybrid diesel engine variant of the 1.6 Smartstream, called the 'EcoDynamics+', was added for the entire lineup in 2020.